tbottenfield/interesting_animals/source/land_animals/pangolin/pangolin.rst

 **Fun Facts**

 * *Type*: Mammal.
-* *Size*: Full-grown pangolins can grow anywhere between 30 and 100 CM.
+* *Size*: Full-grown pangolins can grow anywhere between 30 and 100 cm.
-* *Weight*: Between 3 and 33 KG, depending on the species.
+* *Weight*: Between 3 and 33 kg, depending on the species.
 * *Color*: Tan or dark brown.
 Usually covered in dirt.
 * *Diet*: Carnivore.
 Eats mainly termites, ants, and other insects.
 One interesting fact about their diet is that they usually stick with a certain species of ant or insect, rarely branching to eat others.